Alfonso Barrantes

 Alfonso Barrantes Lingán (San Miguel de Pallaques, November 27, 1927 – Havana, December 2, 2000) was a Peruvian politician in the mid-1980s who served as Mayor of Lima from 1984 to 1986.
+He was the first Marxist mayor of Lima.
 He ran for President of Peru two times, losing on both occasions.

 Early life and education

 He was born in San Miguel Province, Cajamarca, Peru in 1927.
 He lived with his mother in the Lima Province of San Miguel.
 He studied law at the National University of San Marcos and became involved with the APRA party which eventually became his political enemy.
 He became president of the Student Association.

 Political career

 Mayor of Lima

 Affiliated with the United Left Party, he was the mayor of Lima from 1984 to 1986.
 During his mayoral term, he was known as El Frejolito (Little Bean) and was known for his campaign to ensure a daily glass of milk for every child in Lima.
 This program still survives today.
 His Lieutenant Mayor was Henry Pease.
+He was the creator of the town of Huaycán.